chinamike65/hugo-tuolesi/content/book4/book4en.md

 Think again, just think, who has this ability?
 There are no Arhats, no ordinary Bodhisattva, no Sagittarius, and no Bodhisattva who has reached the ground.
 Only Buddhas have this ability.

-Because the Buddha's ability is the greatest, the wisdom is the greatest, the blessings and retribution are the greatest, and the great compassion is also the greatest.
+Because the Buddha's ability is the greatest, the wisdom is the greatest, the merit and retribution are the greatest, and the great compassion is also the greatest.

 With these conditions and conditions, it is possible to save sentient beings in the six realms.